Top

 Mobile data is affordable and widely available in Sri Lanka, with providers like Dialog and Mobitel offering 4G coverage across much of the island.
 Monthly data packages range from €5–€20 and typically include 10–40 GB of data, depending on the provider and package.

-We used Dialog because our friends recommended it to us saying that it has a much better coverage in the south than Mobitel.
+☀️ My experience: We used Dialog because our friends recommended it to us, saying that it has a much better coverage in the south than Mobitel.
 We bought one card each for our mobile phones + one for the router in case we need the internet to work.
 They have two stands at the exit of the airport so you can buy a SIM card right after landing.
-In Feb 2024 we paid 2450 LKR (€6.50–€7.00) for 50 GB.
+In February 2024, we paid 2450 LKR (€6.50–€7.00) for 50 GB.

 4. Power cuts in Sri Lanka